IBM/dbb/Wazi_Deploy/Reporting-pipeline/README.md

 ## Getting Started

-To configure and use this template as a pipeline follow the detailed instructions in [Gitlab/README.md](./Gitlab/README.md).
+To configure and use this template from a CI/CD pipeline coordinator interface, check out the provided implementation sample for [Gitlab/README.md](./Gitlab/README.md).

 ## Sample output of renderer